-This will also ensure that the hot air coming from your breath does not go up and underneath your goggles causing them to fog.
+This will also ensure that the hot air coming from your breath does not go up and underneath your goggles.
+This can cause your goggles to fog.
 These fans allow the air to exit your face mask without blurring your vision.

-In terms of finding a proper fit, you’ll be happy to find that this model has a Velcro strap in order to fit comfortably.
-Though this may seem cheap compared to a snug cloth fit you’ll find the ease of taking this mask on and off while on the Mountain is quite a benefit.
+In terms of finding a proper fit, you’ll be happy to find that this model has an adjustable velcro strap.
+Though this may seem cheap compared to a snug cloth fit you’ll find the ease of taking this mask on and off while on the mountain is quite a benefit.

 This Velcro strap also makes it much easier to find a comfortable fit.
-Those some masks are adjustable it is not common to find a model like this in which you can adjust the size quite precisely to fit snugly around your face.
+Though some masks are adjustable it is not common to find a model like this.
+In which you can adjust the size quite precisely to fit snugly around your face.

-The final feature we’re gonna cover about this half face mask is the great design options you’re going to be able to choose from.
-There is the standard black if you’re just looking for your typical facemask, but on top of that there are plenty of different design options and patterns that you can order with this face mask.
+The final feature we’re gonna cover about this half face mask is the great design options. .
+There is the standard black option if you’re just looking for your typical facemask.
+But on top of that there are plenty of different design options and patterns that you can order with this face mask.

 This allows you to go for a certain look or make your face mask fit your specific style.
 If you’re looking for a facemask that gives you unique look on the mountain then this model is your best bet.

 With a price tag sitting just under $19 this facemask is one of the more expensive options on our list.
-That being said the price is still quite fair and with the high-quality build and great features including in this mask we still found it to be a great value buy.
+That being said the price is still quite fair.
+That paired with the high-quality build and great features included in this mask we found it to be a great value buy.

 Self Pro Face Mask Balaclava

 Next on our list of the best ski masks is this self pro facemask balaclava.
-This model is significantly thinner than the other options on our list and it’s great for skiers looking for some face protection while still remaining highly breathable and flexible.
+This model is significantly thinner than the other options on our list.
+It is great for skiers looking for some face protection while still remaining highly breathable and flexible.

-Since this model is much thinner than the other models on our list the key feature is not based around its ability to hold out extreme winter winds but rather the natural wind from riding down the hill as well as UV rays.
+Since this model is much thinner than the other options on our list the key feature is not based around its ability to hold out extreme winter winds.
+But rather the lighter natural wind that comes from riding down the hill.

-This facemask isn’t gonna protect you on those especially chilly days but will do a great job keeping your face protected from the sun as well as the high winds as you fly down the hill.
+This facemask isn’t gonna protect you on the coldest of days.
+But it will do a great job keeping your face protected from the sun.
+As well as give you sufficient protection from lighter winds as you fly down the hill.

-This makes this face mask perfect for those skiing in the warmer parts of the season or those that prefer the look of wearing a face mask while skiing but don’t want the bulky nature that usually accompanies them.
+This makes this face mask perfect for those who ski in the warmer parts of the season.
+Or those that prefer the look of wearing a face mask while skiing but don’t want the bulky nature that usually accompanies them.

 Another great feature of this ski mask is its versatility.
-Just like the 1st mile on our list this mask is able to be folded into several different styles.
+Just like the first model on our list this mask is able to be folded into several different styles.
 These include a full balaclava, a half mask that covers the nose, and then a simple neck gaiter.

 This versatility makes this ski facemask suitable for many different situations.
-If you’re looking for a mask that you’re going to get a solid amount of use out of them this is the sort of feature do you want to keep an eye out for.
+Looking for a mask that you’re going to get a solid amount of use out?
+This is the sort of feature you want to keep an eye out for.

 With a price tasting just under $15 this model is one of the least expensive options on our list.
-With great versatility and ability to be used both in winter months and summer months we found this facemask to be a great option for those looking for a thinner more flexible option to wear underneath their helmet.
+It has great versatility and ability to be used both in winter months and summer months.
+We found this facemask to be a great option for those looking for a thinner more flexible option to wear underneath their helmet.

 EBoot Three Hole Ski Mask

-If you’re looking for the classics three hole style ski mask then this option for Ebert may be exactly what you’re looking for.
-Though this model doesn’t have the bells and whistle’s seen with some of our other options it’s vintage style can still get the job done.
+If you’re looking for the classic three hole style ski mask then this option for Ebert may be your top choice.
+Though this model doesn’t have the bells and whistle’s seen with some of our other options bulkier build will still get the job done.

-This classic three whole design scene in the ski mask is one that has been around for years.
-Despite more recently being seen as a burglary or robbery mass this style still does a great job protecting you from cold winter weather.
+This classic three hole design seen on this ski mask is one that has been around for years.
+This style still does a great job protecting you from cold winter weather.

 This mask offers more coverage than any other model we have included on our list.
 And is the only style of mask that goes underneath the goggles as well.
 If you do not have goggles or you find yours do not sufficiently protect you from the cold air this mask will fix that issue.